febuz/MADspace.github.io/_posts/2018-05-24-linking-it-all-together-and-bringing-it-alive-at-the-fourth-Home-Automatoion-workshop.md

 Where in previous workshops we played with sensors, switches and protocols, it all came together this workshop with powerful tools such as Block(l)y and alternatives.

-Starting the evening with small presentation by John about Blocky or Blockly (we are still debating this...), Sander followed up with a demonstration about these technics and quick overview of his personal Domoticz installation at home.
+Starting the evening with a presentation by John about Blocky or Blockly (we are still debating this...), Sander followed up with a demonstration about these technics and a quick overview of his personal Domoticz installation at home.
-After that, Hans gave an impressive and comprehensive presentation about a few other languages that you can use in Domoticz including JSON, MQTT and Python.
+After this, Hans gave an impressive and comprehensive presentation about a few other languages that you can use in Domoticz including JSON, MQTT and Python.

-After that we all took the liberty to continue with our own endeavors, ranging from playing with Block(l)y and the RFLink (Thank you Nodo-shop.nl!) to brave new experiments with 433mhz transceivers directly connected to the GPIO pins of a Raspberry Pi.
+Giving it a short break, we continued by taking the liberty to work on our own endeavors, ranging from playing with Block(l)y and the RFLink (Thank you Nodo-shop.nl!) to brave new experiments with 433mhz transceivers directly connected to a Raspberry Pi.

 Here is short impression of the evening: